 Output stage

-After the second timer has been designed, you need to add an indication unit to our device.
-I decided to add 9 red 5mm LEDs (consumption 20mA), you can choose other colors, LEDs are in the Optocouples & LEDs & Infrared — Light Emissive Diodes section.
+After the second timer has been designed, you need to add an indication unit to your device.
+I decided to add 9 red 5mm LEDs (consumption 20mA), you can choose other colors, LEDs are in the Optocouples & LEDs & Infrared — Light Emitting Diodes section.

 The NE555 chip supports a maximum output current of 225mA.
 This is enough for 9 LEDs, but it is better to provide a margin.
-We will use the famous Darlington's transistor, TIP122 for power amplification.
+We will use the famous Darlington transistor, TIP122, for power amplification.

 We will limit the LED current with SMD resistors.
 The following formula can be used to calculate the resistance to the LEDs: